bevin-benny/bevin-benny.github.io/README.md

 Beyond academics, I am a proactive individual who believes in continuous improvement and teamwork.
 I value discipline, creativity, and a growth-oriented mindset.
 My long-term goal is to build a career in the tech domain where I can apply my skills to real-world problems, contribute to meaningful projects, and grow as a professional.

-Overall, I aim to combine my technical abilities and curiosity to pursue opportunities that help me learn, innovate, and make a positive impact.

 ---

 ## What I am doing
-- MSc / coursework and portfolio development at University of South Wales, Treforest
+- MSc / coursework and portfolio development — University of South Wales, Treforest
-- Building small web projects and learning version control (Git & GitHub)
+- Building small web projects, database practice apps, and learning automation
-- Practising programming and working on personal automation/database projects
+- Maintaining this portfolio and documenting projects on GitHub

 ---